 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 Introduction to Tort Law forms one part of the tort law syllabus, the second part (Tort Law in Context) is taught in Semester II.

 Introduction to Tort Law introduces students to the concepts, terminology and polices relevant to modern tort law (including tort as a means of compensating victims and as a loss distribution mechanism) as well as briefly considering its historical origins and the potential impact on tort law of Human Rights.
 These points are illustrated through a consideration of some example torts (the tort of negligence, trespass to the person and related torts and trespass to land together with relevant available defences and remedies), vicarious liability and an outline of the principles governing compensation for personal injury and death.

 Introduction to Tort Law will also allow opportunities for students to develop their academic skills of legal research, legal writing, critical analysis and problem solving through the use of both real case examples and tailored case studies.

 It therefore satisfies part of the law of obligations, as required by the qualifying law degree (QLD) requirements.

 Integration with core legal skills and critical method training

-The module also shares ten one hours ‘Justice, legal systems and method’ lectures with the other Level 5 Semester One law modules for Senior Status students.
+The module also shares ten one hours ‘Justice, legal systems and method’ lectures with the other Level 4 Semester One law modules on the single and dual honours programmes.
 These cover an introduction to the following areas: